apigee/apijam/Labs/Core/Lab 4 API Security - Securing APIs with API Keys/README.md

 1. What would happen if a Quota Policy were placed before the Verify API Key policy?

-2. Why is the Verify API Key policy typically found as the first policy in the Request PreFlow?
-When might it be in a conditional PreFlow instead of the "All" PreFlow?
+2. Why is the Verify API Key policy typically one of the first policies in the Proxy Request PreFlow?
+When might it be in a conditional flow instead of the "All" PreFlow?

 3. How would you configure the policy to get the API Key from a header called "Api-Key" instead of the default query parameter location?